 At a first stage of the project several audits with various actors like utilities, transmission or distribution system operators (TSO/DSO), independent power producers (IPP), regulatory authorities, etc., took place, with the aid of appropriate questionnaires, in order to evaluate requirements related to wind power prediction.
-Emphasis was given on the experience (confidence, level of use, etc) of actual users of forecasting tools.
-The results were synthesized to an "endusers requirements" report that consists a basic guideline for the developments in the project.
+Emphasis was given on the experience (confidence, level of use, etc) end-users have with existing forecasting tools.
+The results were synthesized to an "end-users requirements" report that consists a basic guideline for the developments in the project.

 This part of the work develops also a detailed review of the state-of-the-art on short-term wind power forecasting.
 A report is produced reviewing more than 120 related publications.
 This document is available at the web site of the project [2].
 A summary of this work is also presented in [1].